f6m6/hardgainer/README.md

 # hardgainer

-Painfully converting the Apple sample audio unit "Tremolo Unit" into a gain plugin in Xcode 6
+A gain plugin made in Xcode 6 using the Audio Unit framework but no template (instead using a lot of Apple Sample code)